Didgy74/Texas/README.md

 I will very much welcome feedback or any suggestions.
 Please open issues or pull requests to show me what can be improved.

 ### Thank you for using my library
-Sincerely, Nils Petter Skålerud aka "Didgy"
+Sincerely, Nils Petter SkÃ¥lerud aka "Didgy"